beancount/beanbuff/beanbuff/data/instrument.md

   * `Future`
   * `Future Option`

-- `underlying: str`: The underlying instrument, with normalized name. (e.g., if this is a futures, it will always include the decade.)
+- `underlying: str`: The underlying instrument, with normalized name.
+If this is a futures instrument, includes the calendar month (and is normalized to include the decade as well).

 - `expiration: Optional[datetime.date]`: The expiration date of an option.
 If this is an option on a future, this may not be present and need be inferred